teodias/ke-password/README.md

 - You need git installed: I prefer the portable package, but you choose what's the best for you.

 # download
-i.
-Open a terminal in your projects folder
+1. Open a terminal in your projects folder
-i.
-The next step will create the subfolder 'ke-password' in this folder
+2. The next step will create the subfolder 'ke-password' in this folder
-i.
-Clone the repository with:
+3. Clone the repository with:
    `git clone https://github.com/teodias/ke-password.git`

 # virtual environment